-An information center is located in each CYS facility.
-A monthly calendar, Parent Handbook, food menus, room schedules and other pertinent information are also available.
+An information center is located in each CYSS facility.
+A monthly calendar, Parent Handbook, food menus, room schedules, and other pertinent information are also available.

-Parent Advisory Council (PAC):

-Parents can provide input concerning programming and the Parent Participation Program by participating in the PAC.
-The CYS PAC consists of Program Administrators, parents, management staff, and caregivers/providers.
-The PAC meets quarterly or more often if needed.

-A CYS staff member will participate in all PAC meetings to provide program information.
-Meeting minutes are reviewed by the Garrison Commander and posted thereafter.
-Contact your program's director for additional information if you are interested in participating in the PAC.
+Family Advisory Board (FAB): Parents can provide input concerning administrative policies and developmental programming by participating in FAB.
+CYSS has a FAB that consists of Program Administrators, parents, management staff, and caregivers/providers and meets quarterly.
+Contact your program's director for additional information if you are interested in participating in the FAB.